bryantgillespie/nuxt3-directus-starter/README.md

 The leading Vue framework that handles routing, server side rendering, and more.

-**⚠️ Warning: Nuxt 3 is still in RC and is not recommended for production use.**

-Be sure to keep your eye on [their roadmap](https://v3.nuxtjs.org/community/roadmap) for the latest information.
+Be sure to keep your eye on [their roadmap](https://nuxt.com/docs/community/roadmap) for the latest information.

 ---